sparcians/map/README.md

 make
 ```

-Install the libraries and headers:
+Install the libraries and headers locally on your system:
 ```
 sudo cmake --install . --prefix /usr/local
 ```